vlabella/GLE/README.md

 	gle -finddeps

-To have GLE search for it dependency files such as Ghostscript and LaTeX.
+To have GLE search for it dependency files such as GhostScript and LaTeX.

 To test the installation run.